This post is based on personal experience and not to be taken as medical advice. Consult with your doctor when making medical decisions.

 5:15/5:30/Whatever time he’s done with dinner – 5:55pm Playtime or bath time

-Every other day Little Man gets a bath right after dinner.
+For the most part, Little Man gets a bath right after dinner every other day.
 The days when he doesn’t, we usually play in the living room.
 Honestly, after a day apart its my most coveted time of day.
 He loves bathtime, so both of these could basically be qualified as playtime.

 5:55 -6pm Get ready for bed